RosinskaK/ready_to_go_project/README.md

 To build it, I used React components, React Router DOM, Supabase as a backend support, Vite and SCSS.
 Thanks to the use of RWD, the application is also available in a mobile version.

+You can log in to the application using these prepared data:
+**e-mail**: test@test.pl
+**password**: 123456

+Feel free to use them, to see how the entire application works.

 ## Screenshots